-I will try and point out some of the more obvious buildings in these 16 cards above.
+I will try and point out some of the more obvious buildings in the postcards above.
 The tall building with the pointy roof seen in the last two cards in the middle row is the Cincinnati Gas and Electric Building on the s.w. corner of 4th and Main erected in 1930 this helps date those two cards.
 The building to its left on the s.e. corner is the Citizens National Bank Building.
 You will not see this building in most of these cards for the simple reason being they were before it was constructed.
 To the right of this location was where the Wurlitzer Piano Building was located, the tall building further up the street is the First National Bank Building on the s.e. corner of 4th and Walnut, on the s.w. corner is the Dixie Terminal Bldg.
 The very tall pointed roof building in the distance is, of course, the Union Central skyscraper at 4th & Vine.
 Going to the north side of 4th Street we will start with the pointed spire tipped building seen in most of the first half of these cards.
 It is the First Presbyterian Church, the skyscraper to the right of the spire is the Traction Building on the s.e. corner of 5th and Walnut.
 The skyscraper to the left of the Traction Bldg. and on the left of the spire is the Mercantile Library Building and the skyscraper to the left of these two buildings is the Union Trust Building on the n.w. corner of 4th and Walnut.
 The skyscraper just barely seen behind this building is the Ingalls Building.
 All of these structures are still standing (I do not know about the Wurlitzer Building).

 Not a postcard From Vine